danwing/metadata/draft-rw-flow-metadata.md

   * When signaled in binary, the Loss-Tolerant bit is set (1) and the DontCare bit is cleared (0).
   * When signaled in JSON, it is indicated as "Loss-Tolerant" and value "true" and "DontCare" vale set to "false".
-  * Network Bits will look like:
+  * The QUIC metadata in network bits will look like:

 | Loss-Tolerant | Real-Time | DC | CID |
 |:-------------:|:---------:|:--:|:---:|